Managing Expectations & Building Resilience

 The Resilience Centre provides programs, courses and has a team of Psychologists to help manage anxiety and build resilience.
 ‘Because life happens’.

-I haven’t done any of their courses yet, but they seem to have some great information and resources.
+I haven’t done any of their courses yet, but they have some great information and resources.

 YouTube Video: Tales of Resilience, Living with Anxiety (4 mins) by Kate Elton.
 It is a short and inspiring video from a young person living with Anxiety.
 Kate shares how far she’s come and what has and continues to work for her.